-Based on the reliability analysis for Chiuliao 1st levee, if one needs to re-examine the current levee stability due to floods caused under extreme rainfall, it is suggested
+Based on the reliability analysis for Chiuliao First Levee, if one needs to re-examine the current levee stability due to floods caused under extreme rainfall, it is suggested to take the following approaches to understand possible failure mechanisms:

-- to take the following approaches to understand possible failure mechanisms.
-(1) Collect levee repair or maintenance reports.
-If there are eyewitness reports when the levee failed, it is very crucial for the following analysis: (2) collect levee design cross sections and any nearby soil boring information.
-(3) Obtain hydrology analysis and design flow rate reports for the river on which the analyzed levee is located, and find out the cor- - 20 responding water levels at that specific river section under different design flood return periods.
-(4) Select possible failure mechanisms.
-As mentioned previously, any repair, maintenance reports or eyewitness reports are crucial in properly determining the failure mechanisms.
-(5) Choose proper parameters for parametric study.
-Based on the analysis results in this study, the local scouring depths, water levels (at both sides - of the levee) and in-situ friction angles are deemed crucial factors in different failure mechanisms.
-(6) Assume proper distributions for the above parameters.
-For geotechnical properties, it is common to assume a log-normal distribution for reliability analysis.
-(7) Perform comprehensive stability analysis for different failure mechanisms.
-(8) Perform Monte Carlo Simulation for reliability analysis.
+- 1. Collect levee repair or maintenance reports; if there are eyewitness reports when the levee failed, it is very crucial for the following analysis. - Collect levee design cross sections and any nearby soil boring information. - Obtain hydrology analysis and design flow rate reports for the river on which the analyzed levee is located and find out the corresponding water levels at that specific river section under different design flood return periods. - Select possible failure mechanisms; as mentioned previously, any repair, maintenance, or eyewitness reports are crucial in properly determining the failure mechanisms. - 5.
+Choose proper parameters for parametric study; based on the analysis results in this study, the local scouring depths, water levels (at both sides of the levee), and in situ friction angles are considered as crucial factors in different failure mechanisms. - 6.
+Assume proper distributions for the above parameters; for geotechnical properties, it is common to assume a log-normal distribution for reliability analysis. - 7.
+Perform comprehensive stability analysis for different failure mechanisms. - 8.
+Perform Monte Carlo Simulation for reliability analysis.

 The results can thus be analyzed and examined to see the possible failure mechanisms.
-Although the above analysis approaches that have taken into consideration of the variability of parameters might increase the cost and time, however, to reduce the levee failures during the extreme rainfall condition (which is becoming more and more frequent), the comprehensive analysis costs may be comparable with the repair and renovation costs after the disaster occurs.
+Although the above analysis approaches might increase the cost in the design and construction of levees, to reduce the levee failures during the extreme rainfall condition (which is becoming more and more frequent) the comprehensive analysis costs may be comparable with the repair and renovation costs after the disaster occurs.
 Failures of levees under the influence of extreme weather conditions may thus be prevented by designing with possible failure mechanisms in mind, and the loss of human lives and properties could be minimized.

 Acknowledgements.
-The authors would like to express their sincere thanks to the supports by the Ministry of Science and Technology, Taiwan (previously the National Science Council of Taiwan, Grant no. NSC101-2218-E-002-001) and Water Resources Agency of Taiwan.
+The authors would like to express their sincere thanks for the support by the Ministry of Science and Technology, Taiwan (previously the National Science Council of Taiwan; grant no. NSC101-2218-E-002-001) and Water Resources Agency of Taiwan.
 The reviewing comments by the reviewers are also greatly appreciated.